nhsd-exeter/dos-integration/README.md

 ### Code Formatting

+Code quality checks can be done with the pip installed 'black' module and run with the command.
+    python -m black --line-length 120

+This is also wrapped in a function
  To format the code run:
     make python-code-format FILES=./application
     make python-code-format FILES=./test

 ### Code Quality

+Code quality checks can be done with the pip installed 'flake8' module and run with the command.
+    python3 -m flake8 --max-line-length=120

+This is also wrapped in a function
 To check the code quality run:
     make python-code-check FILES=./application
     make python-code-check FILES=./test